-1980s: The emergence of Three principal groups of this decade include the Citizens post-Emergency lawyer led for Democracy (CFD) , the People's Union of Civil social justice groups Liberties , and the People's Union for Democratic Rights . enabling legal recourse Their work spanned prison reform, conflict resolution and against oppression, violence, peace building in the context of the North East, and riots and torture of 1984, among others.
-1990s: International The Narmada Bachao Andolan (NBA) mobilized 250,000 spotlight on environmental people who faced submergence during the construction and rehabilitation issues due of big dams along the Narmada River.
-The organization's to big dams, and the people biggest triumph was in 1993, when the World Bank most affected by such withdrew its Narmada loan and published an independent projects in India review of the project.
-1990s: A series of initiatives Initiatives in fact findings were undertaken by across the country using organizations such as Human Rights Law Network , human rights fact findings, People's Watch and several others.
-Popularization of reports of fact findings public hearings/people's tribunals undertaken across the leading to court country through bodies such as the Indian People's interventions and public Tribunal led by retired judges investigating a variety of hearings across the country human rights themes.
-1990s: The first all rural women run news bulletin is launched in Madhya Pradesh Mahila Dakia, succeeded by Khabar Lahariya, was then India's only women-run ethical and independent rural news brand.
-It resulted from a government literacy initiative, Mahila Samikhya Programme, and was set up with support from Nirantar Trust, a Delhi-based centre for Gender and Education.
-1997: A PIL by women's rights activists results in the creation of the 'Vishaka guidelines' The petitioners in Vishaka and Ors v State of Rajasthan were a coalition of women's rights organizations and activists led by Sakshi , an NGO working against sexual violence in India.
-In a landmark judgment, the Supreme Court instituted a set of definitions and guidelines against sexual harassment at the workplace, also laying the foundation of current laws.
-1997: The Supreme Court issues welfare directives for children under the age of 14 to be protected from participation in labour Bandhua Mukti Morcha , an organization working to abolish bonded labour in India, filed a PIL in 1997 against the exploitation of children employed in the carpet industry in Uttar Pradesh.
-The ensuing judgment directed the state to stop the employment of children in this industry, and further provided directives to prevent child labour and increase children's access to health and education facilities.
+Milestone Civil Society Contribution The 1980s: The Three principal groups of this decade emergence of post- include the Citizens for Democracy Emergency lawyers (CFD) , the People's Union of Civil led social justice Liberties , and the People's Union groups to enable for Democratic Rights.
+Their work legal recourse spanned prison reform, conflict against oppression, resolution, and peacebuilding in the violence, and context of the North East, and the torture riots of 1984, among others.
+The 1990s: International spotlight on environmental and rehabilitation issues due to big dams and the people most affected by such projects in India The Narmada BachaoAndolan (NBA) mobilised 250,000 people who faced submergence during the construction of big dams along the Narmada River.
+The organisation 's biggest triumph was in 1993 when the World Bank withdrew its Narmada loan and published an independent review of the project.
+The 1990s: A series Initiatives, in fact findings, were of initiatives across undertaken by organisations such the country using as Human Rights Law Network , human rights fact People's Watch , and several others. findings, reports Popularisation of public hearings/ of fact findings people's tribunals undertaken across leading to court the country through bodies such as interventions and the Indian People's Tribunal led by public hearings retired judges investigating a variety across the country of human rights themes.

+Milestone Civil Society Contribution The 1990s: The first all-rural women- run news bulletin is launched in Madhya Pradesh Mahila Dakia, succeeded by Khabar Lahariya, was then India's only women-run ethical and independent rural news brand.
+It resulted from a government literacy initiative, Mahila Samikhya Programme, and was set up with support from Nirantar Trust, a Delhi-based C entre for Gender and Education.
+1997: A PIL by women's rights activists results in the creation of the 'Vishaka guidelines' The petitioners in Vishaka and Ors v State of Rajasthan were a coalition of women's rights organisations and activists led by Sakshi , an NGO working against sexual violence in India.
+In a landmark judgment, the Supreme Court instituted a set of definitions and guidelines against sexual harassment in the workplace, also laying the foundation of current laws.
+1997: The Supreme Court issues welfare directives for children under the age of 14 to be protected from participation in the labor Bandhua Mukti Morcha , an organisation working to abolish bonded labour in India, filed a PIL in 1997 against the exploitation of children employed in the carpet industry in Uttar Pradesh.
+The ensuing judgment directed the state to stop the employment of children in this industry and further provided directives to prevent child labour and increase children's access to health and education facilities.